 Note: If your Proclaim presentation goes full screen as soon as you go On Air, set your computer’s monitor running Proclaim to Not Used.

-In addition to displays connected to your computer, Proclaim can send out slides and alternate content as an NDI source (Network Device Interface).
+In addition to displays connected to your computer, Proclaim can send out slides and alternate content as an NDI source (Network Device Interface) or SDI with support Black Magic Design devices.

 - Click Add custom output.